coursera-dl/coursera-dl/README.md

 * Make sure the class name you are using corresponds to the resource name used in the URL for that class:
     `https://class.coursera.org/<CLASS_NAME>/class/index`

-* To download an On Demand course, use the `--on-demand` option of the program.

 * Have you tried to clean the cached cookies/credentials with the `--clear-cache` option?